 Attention MBA students.

-Did you know that 2017 might be the last year you can deduct your graduate school tuition in full?
+Did you know that 2017 is likely the last year you can deduct your graduate school tuition in full?

 Unfortunately, the recently enacted Tax Cuts and Jobs Act of 2017 eliminated the itemized deduction for work-related education along with a whole range of other miscellaneous deductions.
 This has important implications for MBA students and students in other professional degree programs.